 Find out one of your neighbor’s favorite foods, make this, and take it over to them.

-Be Thankful even for small things like: Good Halloween candy, raked leaves, consistent waving,
+Be thankful for seemingly small things like good Halloween candy, raked leaves, consistent waving, etc.

 Along with all of this, we think there is something very humbling and beautiful about diverting our focus away from ourselves.
 If these weekly tips only cause us to focus upon our own neighboring, so much so that we are disillusioned by our own neighboring experiments and we lose a communal perspective, than we have truly forgotten both what it means to be a neighbor and why we practice neighboring.
 Obviously, this is not our intention.
 If we can begin learning to possess a more others-focused mindset, then we will truly begin practicing good neighboring.